There is no 'them' and 'us' - there is only 'us'

 The goal is a society based on universal design

 Specifically, we work with knowledge about universal design through the Universal Design Hub, which, among other things, operates a multidisciplinary research network.
-In 2022, we also launched the Bevica Scholarship Programme with the aim of strengthening the focus on and knowledge of universal design at the country's educational institutions and among students, researchers and educators.
+In 2022, we also launched the Bevica Scholarship Programme with the aim of strengthening the focus on and knowledge of universal design at the Denmark's educational institutions and among students, researchers and educators.

 A chance meeting set it all in motion